-Adequate test site capabilities for safe venting and cooling of batteries, containment of flywheels, protection from exposure to high voltage, or any other necessary safety precaution shall be provided during testing.
+Adequate test site capabilities for safe venting and cooling of batteries, containment of flywheels, protection from exposure to high voltage, or any other necessary safety

 A fixed-speed-cooling fan shall direct cooling air to the vehicle to maintain the engine operating temperature as specified by the manufacturer during testing.
 These fans shall only be operating when the vehicle is in operation and shall be switched off for all key off dwell periods.
 Fans for brake cooling can be utilized at all times.